Understanding high-frequency hearing loss

-Take high-frequency hearing loss condition have trouble hearing sounds in the 2,000 to 8,000 Hertz range.
+Take high-frequency hearing loss condition have trouble hearing sounds in the 2,000 to 8,000 Hertz (Hz) range.
 In speech, this includes consonants such as s, h or f.
 Adults with high-frequency hearing loss may have trouble understanding female voices more than male voices and difficulty hearing birds sing or the high-pitched beeping coming from their microwave oven.
 Speech may seem muffled, especially when using the telephone or in noisy situations.
 People with this type of hearing loss may feel like they can hear, but not understand.

-When children have high-frequency hearing loss, it can impede their ability to learn speech and language, effecting their ability to learn in school.
+When children have high-frequency hearing loss, it can impede their ability to learn speech and language, affecting their ability to excel in school.

 High-frequency hearing loss occurs when the sensory hearing cells in your cochlea die or are damaged.
-These hairs are responsible for translating the noises your ears collect into electrical impulses, which your brain eventually interprets as recognizable sound.
+These hair cells are responsible for translating the sounds your ears collect into electrical impulses, which your brain eventually interprets as recognizable sound.
 High-frequency sounds are perceived in the lower part of the cochlea, while the hair cells that perceive low-frequency sounds are located near the top.
-Because of this, hearing loss typically effects the higher frequencies before it effects the lower frequencies.
+Because of this, hearing loss typically affects the higher frequencies before it affects the lower frequencies.

-Individuals of all ages can be effected by high-frequency hearing loss — and the reasons causing it are just as varied.
+People of all ages can be affected by high-frequency hearing loss — and the reasons causing it are just as varied.